 For some time, they had suspected that the frequency of light used – the same as the most intense light of a flame (610 nanometers) – would make a difference; that it would make changes permanent.
 But Harry’s reaction amazed them.
 A club foot (equinovarus) since birth straightened out there and then, in just one 12-minute session, and it stayed straight.

 In the following months, these health anomalies continued to occur.
 Not just improvement in concentration, confidence, rashes, depression and better pain control, but treating addictions, Attention Deficit Disorder, various types of dyslexia, several cases of epilepsy allowed to completely come off the drugs they used to control the problem.

-It became clearer – to Adam at least – that what had started out as simply a way of teaching executives to read faster and remember more was threatening to become a full-blown medical revolution, the Institute had to decide what it was in business to do.
+It became clearer – to them at least – that what had started out as simply a way of teaching executives to read faster and remember more was threatening to become a full-blown medical revolution, the Institute had to decide what it was in business to do.

 “We at the Alphalearning Institute no longer believed that there was any basic difference between dyslexia or autism or any of 50-100 other “brain disorders”.
 We now believe that the common denominator is electrical damage in the brain.
-It is just that damage in different parts of the brain cause different external symptoms, both physiological and psychological.,” says Adam.
+It is just that damage in different parts of the brain cause different external symptoms, both physiological and psychological.,” says the Alphalearning.
 “And we can fix them.”